-The Company did not purchase any ordinary shares for cancellation during the year (2020: nil).
+The Company purchased 505,000 ordinary shares which are being held in treasury, and are pending cancellation.
+No shares have been purchased for cancellation during the year (2021: nil).

 Relations with Shareholders

 The Company welcomes the views of shareholders and places great importance on communication with them.
 The Investment Adviser maintains a regular dialogue with institutional shareholders, the feedback from which is reported to the Board.
 The AGM of the Company provides a forum, both formal and informal, for shareholders to meet and discuss issues with the Directors and Investment Adviser of the Company.
 The Secretary is available to answer general shareholder queries at any time throughout the year.